-Applicants to the specialist lists who do not hold a Certificate of Completion of Specialist Training (CCST), an Annex V qualification in the Orthodontics and Oral Surgery specialty or a formal non-UK specialty qualification are potentially eligible to enter the specialist lists on the basis of academic and research work (otherwise known as "assessed application".)
+Applicants who do not hold a Certificate of Completion of Specialist Training (CCST), an Annex V qualification in the Orthodontics and Oral Surgery specialty or a formal non-UK specialty qualification are potentially eligible to enter the specialist lists on the basis of academic and research work (also known as an "assessed application".)

 The GDC (Specialist List) Regulations 2008 provide for an individual to be entered on a specialist list if they can demonstrate that they have knowledge and experience derived from academic or research work in the specialty in question, and satisfy the Council that this knowledge and experience is equivalent to the knowledge and experience which the dental might reasonably be expected to have acquired if the dentist had undertaken the training required for the award of a CCST in that specialty.

 If you have knowledge and experience derived from academic or research work in a particular specialty and consider that you do meet the requirements of the Regulations, you are able to apply to the GDC for entry onto that specialist list.
 Your application and supporting evidence will be assessed by the GDC's assessment team, who will seek expert advice and recommendations as to your eligibility from a specialist assessment panel as appropriate.

 How do I know if I should apply for entry on to a specialist list based on my academic or research experience?

 The option to apply based on academic or research work is intended to provide access to the specialist lists for those who do not hold a CCST or cannot access the specialist lists in any other way.